 • Instructor on International Law at Foreign Affairs Canada (2012-)

-• SSHRC Insight Development Grant for a project developing a cosmopolitan liberal account of international criminal law (2012-2015)
+• SSHRC Insight Development Grant on fundamental principles of justice in international criminal law (2012-2015)

 • SSHRC research grant, with three other Canadian law professors, to observe and assess the ICC Review Conference negotiations in Uganda (2010-2013)